bailey-long/MMO_Wiki/README.md

 ## Notes for myself

 ### Links
-Firebase handles <a> href links differently, instead of pointing from where the file is, it instead points directly from the directory, meaning every link to index.html will be the same no katter which directory it is in.
+Firebase handles href links differently, instead of pointing from where the file is, it instead points directly from the directory, meaning every link to index.html will be the same no matter which directory it is in.

 ### Commands